 Imagine a system that has the potential to control impact memory, appetite, metabolism, stress response, immune system, nervous system, and sleep function.
 Further, imagine that this system is a relative newcomer to scientific research, meaning that its full potential is likely not unlocked.
 You don’t have to imagine; this is the endocannabinoid system (ECS).

-Cannabis sativa products, known as hemp products, like cannabidiol acid (CBDA) and cannabidiol (CBD), have been reported throughout history for medicinal uses dating back to 2900 BC.
+Hemp products, like cannabidiol acid (CBDA) and cannabidiol (CBD), have been reported throughout history for medicinal uses dating back to 2900 BC.
 Despite the rich history of medicinal use, the scientific literature surrounding the endocannabinoid system is relatively new.
 Our understanding continues to grow as key components of the ECS, and their biological mechanisms are identified.
 There are promising indications that CBD has an impact on canine cancer cell elimination.

 Innovative studies to understand and build the evidence-based veterinary literature for cannabinoid efficacy are ongoing.
 Below, I will describe a study involving the effects of CBDA & CBD on canine cancer.

 First, before describing the study, here is the difference between CBD and CBDA and the definition of terpenes.

 CBDA, or cannabidiol acid, is a compound that occurs in live hemp plants.
 Basically, it is the unheated form of cannabidiol (CBD).
 The plant makes the acid form (CBDA), which is decarboxylated by heat to form CBD.
 Neither CBD nor CBDA have an intoxicating effect on the brain and will not get you (or your pet) “high.”